Get,

 Potential Uses of Chia Seeds:

-The potential chia seeds uses might be beneficial for various conditions.
-However, more research is needed to state the chia seeds benefits for human health.
+Chia seeds might be beneficial for various conditions.
+However, more research is needed to determine their potential benefits for human health.

-Some animal studies have shown that chia seeds may have beneficial effects on type 2 diabetes.
-In an animal study by Chicco et al. 2009, chia seeds decreased the internal fatty tissue and insulin resistance, indicating that chia seeds may have a role in lipid and glucose homeostasis (maintaining balance).4
+Some animal studies have shown that chia seeds may benefit type 2 diabetes.
+In an animal study by Chicco et al. 2009[5], chia seeds decreased the internal fatty tissue and insulin resistance, indicating that chia seeds may have a role in lipid and glucose homeostasis (maintaining balance).

-This information is insufficient because these studies are done on animals.
-However, more studies on humans are required to support such potential use of chia seeds for managing blood sugar levels in the body.
+This information is insufficient because these studies were conducted on animals.
+However, more studies on humans are required to support using chia seeds to manage blood sugar levels.

 Inflammatory diseases are linked with redness, pain, and swelling, which might lead to the loss of essential functions.
-A chia seed oil in the diet may have been shown to lower the risk of pro-inflammatory agents (involved in inflammation).
-Therefore, it is suggested that chia seed oil might benefit the management of inflammatory diseases.4
+A chia seed oil in the diet may have been shown to lower the risk of pro-inflammatory agents (involved in inflammation)[3].
+Therefore, chia seed oil might benefit the management of inflammatory diseases.

 This information is insufficient and requires more scientific proof to say that chia seeds have benefits for inflammatory diseases.

-High levels of high-density lipoprotein (HDL) cholesterol (bad cholesterol) in the blood may be directly linked to the development of heart-related diseases in humans.
-Consuming chia seeds may have been shown to lower serum cholesterol levels, as they contain a high amount of unsaturated omega-3 fatty acids and dietary fiber.2 Therefore, chia seeds might benefit in fighting against heart diseases.
+High levels of high-density lipoprotein (HDL) cholesterol (bad cholesterol) in the blood may be directly linked to developing heart-related diseases in humans.
+Consuming chia seeds may have been shown to lower serum cholesterol levels, as they contain a high amount of unsaturated omega-3 fatty acids and dietary fibre[2].
+Therefore, chia seeds might be beneficial in fighting heart diseases.
 However, extensive research will be required to back up such claims.

 High blood pressure and dyslipidemia (high levels of fats or cholesterol in blood) may be the most critical risk factors for heart diseases.
 Some studies have shown that chia seeds may have the potential to manage blood pressure and dyslipidemia.
-People who had high blood pressure when consumed chia seed flour might have lowered experienced a reduction in blood pressure.
-It might be caused due to the presence of a large amount of fatty acids that show anti-inflammatory and antioxidant properties.2 This information is insufficient and requires further studies to establish the effects of chia seeds on managing high blood pressure and dyslipidemia in humans.
+People with high blood pressure who consume chia seed flour experience reduced blood pressure.
+It might be caused by many fatty acids that have anti-inflammatory and antioxidant properties[2].
+This information is insufficient and requires further studies to establish the effects of chia seeds on managing high blood pressure and dyslipidemia in humans.

 As chia seeds are low in carbohydrates and high in dietary fibre, they may reduce the desire to eat and increase satiety (a state of being fed beyond capacity).
-A review report by Grancieri et al. 2019 suggests that the consumption of chia seeds by overweight and diabetic adults might cause weight loss, reduced waist circumference, and increased adiponectin (a protein hormone that reduces inflammation and fat deposition in the blood).
-In addition, overweight and obese people who eat chia seeds might also lose weight and fat.2 In another human study by Lombardo et al. 2009 and Morato et al. 2015, a significant reduction in waist measurement was observed after taking chia seeds for one month.4 However, this information is insufficient and needs more research on this subject to support the potential use of chia seeds in managing weight loss in humans.
+A review report by Grancieri et al. 2019 suggests that consuming chia seeds by overweight and diabetic adults may support weight loss, reduce waist circumference, and increase adiponectin (a protein hormone that reduces inflammation and fat deposition in the blood).
+They may also be beneficial for overweight and obese individuals.
+However, this information is insufficient, and more research is needed to support the potential use of chia seeds in managing weight loss in humans.[4]

 How to Use Chia Seeds?